-The general principles for such adoption are laid down in Article 102(1) EEA.
-The EEA Joint Committee is to take an amendment to the EEA Agreement as closely as possible to the adoption by the Community of the corresponding new Community legislation, with a view to permitting simultaneous application in the Community and in the EEA EFTA States.
-The Community is therefore obliged to inform the other contracting parties in the EEA Joint Committee whenever it adopts a legislative act on an issue governed by the EEA Agreement.
-All the EEA EFTA States have to be in agreement for the EEA Joint Committee to take a decision.
-Such agreement is reached by consultation within the Standing Committee throughout the decision-making procedure.
+The general principles for the incorporation of acts are laid down in Article 102(1) EEA.
+The EEA Joint Committee is to take an amendment to the EEA Agreement as closely as possible to the adoption of the corresponding new EU legislation, with a view to permitting simultaneous application in the European Union and in the EEA EFTA States.
+All of the EEA EFTA States must in agreement before the EEA Joint Committee can take a decision; they are to speak with one voice in the EEA Joint Committee.
+The EEA EFTA States therefore consult each other and come to an agreement on issues in the Standing Committee of the EFTA States

-Once the experts have returned the standard sheets to the Secretariat, the EC act is put on the agenda for the responsible subcommittee to confirm that it is EEA-relevant.
-Upon confirmation, the Secretariat drafts a Joint Committee Decision (JCD).
-Priority is given according to the timing of implementation of the legislation in the EU.
-The draft JCD is sent to the experts for approval and then, once it has been returned by the experts, the draft JCD comes under final legal scrutiny in the Secretariat before it is put on the agenda for the relevant subcommittee, where it is approved and handed over to the Commission.
+Once the experts have returned their standard sheets to the Secretariat, the EU act is put on the agenda of the relevant subcommittee to confirm its EEA relevance.
+Upon confirmation from the EEA EFTA States, the Secretariat drafts a Joint Committee Decision (JCD).
+The timeframe for implementation of the legislation in the EU may influence the order of priority, as the overall aim is to ensure simultaneous application throughout the EEA as far as possible.
+The draft JCD is sent to the experts for approval and, once it has been returned by the experts, comes under final legal scrutiny in the Secretariat before being put on the agenda of the relevant subcommittee, where it is approved and handed over to the European External Action Service (EEAS).

 The contracting parties have not transferred any legislative powers to the EEA Joint Committee.
-It has therefore been necessary to regulate the situation in which, according to their constitutions, an EEA JCD can only be binding on one or the other contracting party after it has been approved by parliament or by referendum.
+It has therefore been necessary to regulate the situation in which, according to their constitutions, an EEA JCD can only be binding on one or other contracting party after it has been approved by parliament or by referendum.

 For the purpose of clarification and to shorten the time period needed for parliamentary approval, the EEA EFTA States have introduced procedures to inform and consult their parliaments at an early stage.
-This enables a date of entry into force to be set as close as possible to the expected completion of the parliamentary procedures (to avoid the main rule in Article 103 EEA, this can be up to almost two months).
+This enables the date of entry into force to be set as close as possible to the expected completion of the parliamentary procedures (to avoid the main rule in Article 103 EEA, this can be up to almost two months).
 In the fields of programmes, for example, participation might be dependent on a JCD.
 The EEA EFTA States should therefore seek to have parliamentary approval before a JCD is adopted.